cesardeltoroc/reading-notes/README.md

 ## Information

-This is cesar I love to partice code in general.
+This is cesar I love to practice code in general.

 ### This is how I will keep myself in a growth mindset.